 If you are unsure which event you should use, for most simple customisations such as installing additional system packages or creating new users you will probably want the

 configure event.
 In this case you would create a new folder within the

 default folder named::

 It is important that the bucket and folders are created with the correct names - failing to create the bucket and folders with the correct names will mean that the Alces customiser will not be able to locate customisation information.

 Your AWS account is now ready for use with the Alces customiser tool.

-Customisation scripts are run on each node in your environment upon joining the cluster network - example customisation scripts include distribution package installations and external storage mounts.
+Customisation scripts are run on each node in your environment when the particular customisation event occurs - example customisation scripts include distribution package installations and external storage mounts.
 The Alces customiser supports any Linux executable file type.

 The following simple example customisation shell script would install the